-The size of the discrete particles emitted by a self-professed package is influenced by many factors.
-Among these are container pressure, the type and amount of solvent present in the formula, the type and amount of propellant used, and, finally, the design of the valve system.
+The size of the discrete particles emitted by a self-pressurized package is influenced by many factors.
+Among these are: container pressure, the type and amount of solvents present in the formula, the type and amount of propellant used, and finally, the design of the valve system.
 From a practical standpoint, all of these factors can be highly customized to produce the desired effect: in this case, the preferred particle size.
 The control of aerosol particle size is a very complex topic.
-For this article I will focus on the valve systems' impact on particle size, and, more specifically, how the valve system can be adjusted to control particle size.
-This control is one of the keys to achieving a magnificent spray finish.
+For this article, I will focus on the valve system's impact on particle size, and more specifically, how the valve system can be adjusted to control particle size.